FDA approves first over-the-counter birth control pill - KTVZ

 The FDA has faced pressure to allow Opill to go over-the-counter from lawmakers as well as health care providers.

-In a statement Thursday, the agency addressed increasing reproductive access for women and adolescents.
+In a statement Thursday, the agency addressed its potential effect on unintended pregnancies.

 “Nonprescription availability of Opill may reduce barriers to access by allowing individuals to obtain an oral contraceptive without the need to first see a health care provider.
 Almost half of the 6.1 million pregnancies in the U.S. each year are unintended.
 Unintended pregnancies have been linked to negative maternal and perinatal outcomes, including reduced likelihood of receiving early prenatal care and increased risk of preterm delivery, with associated adverse neonatal, developmental and child health outcomes.
 Availability of nonprescription Opill may help reduce the number of unintended pregnancies and their potential negative impacts,” the FDA said in the statement.

-A recent study showed that it’s become harder for women to access reproductive health care services more broadly – such as routine screenings and birth control – in recent years.
+A recent study showed that it has become harder for women to access reproductive health care services more broadly — such as routine screenings and birth control — in recent years.

 About 45% of women experienced at least one barrier to reproductive health care services in 2021, up 10% from 2017.
 Nearly 19% reported at least three barriers in 2021, up from 16% in 2017.